Hiking the Wailupe Loop Trail on Oʻahu

 Distance: 5.0 miles / 8.0 km

-That being said, many other articles regarding the Wailupe Loop Trail talk about the route incorrectly, as they skip the East Middle Ridge altogether, utilizing Wiliwilinui Ridge to the west.
+On a different note, many other articles regarding the Wailupe Loop Trail talk about the route incorrectly, as they skip the East Middle Ridge altogether, utilizing Wiliwilinui Ridge to the west.

 However, the true Wailupe Loop Trail never leaves ʻĀina Haina and follows both the East and West Middle Ridges to create the loop shown below.